How SaaS POS Software Can Enhance Your Restaurant's Operations

 7. Secure Data

-SaaS systems rely on cloud-based servers to store data.
-Many cloud-based POS providers have implemented strict encryption processes so that the full credit card data is never saved in the system.
-Since these systems are hosted on the web, there is also an unlimited amount of storage space.
+SaaS POS systems rely on cloud-based servers to store data.
+Because of this, many cloud-based POS providers have implemented strict encryption processes so that credit card and other payment data is never saved in the system.
+Since these systems are hosted online, there’s also an unlimited amount of storage space.
 If a customer questions a charge from six months ago, a restaurant can log in to their account and pull up the check in seconds to provide proof of the transaction.
 Restaurants that use cloud-based solutions are also not at risk of losing any data or information when their system crashes since no data is stored on the physical hardware.

-While foodservice has historically been slow to adopt new technologies, every other aspect of the industry is incredibly fast-paced.
-Foodservice businesses need a POS system that can keep up.
-Once software is installed on an on-premise computer, it is very difficult to make changes to the system.
-Even something like adding a new lunch special to the menu can require the entire system to be rebooted.
-Cloud POS systems are more adept to changing circumstances.
-Making changes to the dining room table layout or adding new items to the menu can be done in seconds.
-Changes instantly sync to all connected terminals and tablets.
-If a traditional POS computer goes down, it can take days or weeks for an IT professional to arrive and setup a new system.
-Restaurants who use a cloud-based solution can just add a new tablet and download the software application in seconds in the event one of their tablets breaks or they want to add an additional tablet as the business grows.
+Cloud-based POS systems are more adaptable.
+For instance, making changes to the dining room table layout or adding new items to the menu can be done in seconds, and changes instantly sync to all connected terminals and devices.
+If a traditional POS computer breaks down, it can take days or weeks for an IT professional to arrive and set up a new system.
+In the event a cloud-based tablet breaks, restaurants can simply add a new tablet and download the software application in seconds — and the same goes for expanding the fleet of devices to allow for servicing more guests.

-Despite all the cost and time savings, and the assortment of other benefits SaaS POS systems offer, many restaurant owners are still struggling to abandon the traditional models that they have poured their time and hard-earned money into for years.
-However, as these modern SaaS POS systems continue to become more commonplace in restaurants, operators will continue to realize at an increasing rate that switching to a SaaS POS is not simply another POS-related investment, but a smarter alternative — a solution to many of the pain points they have endured for years with their traditional restaurant POS software.
+Many restaurant owners are still struggling to abandon the traditional POS models that they have poured their time and hard-earned money into for years, and we get it.
+But as modern SaaS POS systems become more common in restaurants, operators continue to realize that switching to a SaaS POS system isn’t simply another POS-related investment, but a smarter alternative — a solution to many of the pain points they’ve endured for years with their traditional restaurant POS software.